RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 California's <a href="https://www.forthepeople.com/blog/california-updates-sexual-abuse-and-cover-accountability-act/">AB 2777</a> was not enough.
 Laws against coercion will reduce the continuance of enabled harm.<br>
 <b><i>"A-List (artists), wall-street titans, famous sports stars, (billionaires-finances), heads of studios, politicians, you know some of the most powerful people in the world and it was the company everyone wanted to be in..."</b>
 <br>See Molly's Game | On-set visit with Molly Bloom "Writer": https://www.youtube.com/watch?v=XCb4DJ7qfN0</i><br>
-- Under <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Cases%20Documentation-Filings"><b>Documentations-Cases</a> and <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Perceptions%20Guides%20to%20Fixers">Perception Guides to Fixers</a>, see educational film sequences and interviews</b>:
+- In <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Cases%20Documentation-Filings"><b>Documentations-Cases</a> and <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Perceptions%20Guides%20to%20Fixers">Perception Guides to Fixers</a>, see educational film sequences and interviews</b>:
 <br><b><i></b><a href="https://www.youtube.com/watch?v=Igs1WM2pA54">Dial M</a> (1954) - Example Coercion Scene: Your Word Against Mine (2/10) | Movieclips, in Context<br></i>
 <a href="https://www.youtube.com/watch?v=Igs1WM2pA54">
 <img src="https://img.youtube.com/vi/Igs1WM2pA54/0.jpg" width=45% height=45%>